Sbrady11/Phase-4/Importing.md

     everything = dir(math) # Sets everything to a list of things from math print everything # Prints 'em all!

-good way to see everything that your module can do! remember this
+good way to see everything that your module can do! remember this.